Back to blog

 Italy offers two interesting programs:

-For retirees: A 7% flat tax on all foreign income for up to 10 years if you move to a southern Italian municipality (population under 20,000) and haven't been an Italian resident in the prior 5 years.
-Pension from the UK?
-7%.
-Dividends from your brokerage?
-7%.
+For retirees: A 7% flat tax on foreign income for up to 10 years for new residents settling in a southern Italian municipality with a population under 20,000, provided the individual has not been Italian-resident in the prior 5 years.
+The 7% applies across foreign pensions, dividends, and other passive income.

 → Full Italy tax guide